NathanMcMillan54/FOMOSv2-CLtest/README.md

 sh setup.sh
 ```

-That will install all requirements then compile and run FOMOS
+Running this will setup FOMOS and teach you the basics of FOMOS.

 #
 # For developers